Helene Meyers: Biography

 Helene Meyers was born in Brooklyn, New York.
-She received her education at Pennsylvania State University (B.A.), University of Florida (M.A.), and Indiana University (Ph.D.).
+She received her education at Pennsylvania State University (B.A.), University of Florida (M.A.), and Indiana University Bloomington (Ph.D.).

 Meyers often tacklles feminist, antisemitism, and queer themes as well as literary and film studies.
 In her book, Movie-Made Jews, she explored the onscreen depictions of antisemitism, assimilation, the Holocaust, queer Jews, intersectional alliances, and feminism.
 She also argued that movies are important because they help in forming "our images of ourselves, others, and the world."
 Her works had been published in Lilith, Forward, Tablet, Ms. Magazine’s Blog, the Washington Independent Review of Books, the Chronicle of Higher Education, and Inside Higher Education.
 Her feminist publications included an analogy of gender discrimination to a component of a Gothic world where women are continuously at risk as they roam the streets, make love in their bedrooms, enter their gynecologists' office, or when they consume and produce culture.

 She serves as Professor of English and McManis University Chair at Southwestern University.
 She is Jewish, and a native New Yorker.